-In order to be eligible for inclusion in the proxy materials for the Company's 1998 Annual Meeting, shareholder proposals must be received at the Company's principal executive offices by November 26, 1997.
+In order to be eligible for inclusion in the proxy materials for the Company's 1999 Annual Meeting, shareholder proposals must be received at the Company's principal executive offices by November 18, 1998.

 The cost of soliciting proxies will be borne by the Company.
-In addition to the solicitation of proxies by mail, certain of the officers and employees of the Company, without extra compensation, may solicit proxies personally or by telephone, telegraph or other means.
-The Company will also request brokerage houses, nominees, custodians and fiduciaries to forward soliciting materials to the beneficial owners of stock held of record and will reimburse them for forwarding the materials.
+In addition to the solicitation of proxies by mail, certain of the officers and employees of the Company, without extra compensation, may solicit proxies personally, by telephone or other means.
+The Company also will request brokerage houses, nominees, custodians and fiduciaries to forward soliciting materials to the beneficial owners of stock held of record and will reimburse them for forwarding the materials.
 In addition, Georgeson & Company, Inc., New York, New York, has been retained to aid in the solicitation of proxies at a fee of \$15,000, plus out of pocket expenses.

-Copies of the 1996 Annual Report have been mailed to shareholders.
+Copies of the 1997 Annual Report have been mailed to shareholders.
 Additional copies may be obtained from the Secretary, Gannett Co., Inc., 1100 Wilson Boulevard, Arlington, Virginia 22234.

-March 26, 1997
+March 18, 1998